 Thursday, April 6

 Goodwood’s Grand Tour, 6 to 9 PM on Goodwood’s Grounds, tickets $50.
 Take the “European Grand Tour” on Goodwood’s majestic grounds and mingle with art’s masters during this fête extraordinaire.
-Enjoy the sidewalk artists of Paris, experience an edible still life, sip wine with the view of the water lilies of Monet—join us for an evening to delight the senses.
+Enjoy the sidewalk artists of Paris, experience an edible still life, dine and sip wine with the view of the water lilies of Monet.
+An evening to delight the senses.

 Thursday, May 4

-Collectors and Crooks, Carriage House, 6 PM, tickets $50 for general admission, $45 for members.This Louisiana-inspired dinner and lecture includes two experts involved with the FBI investigation and successful prosecution of an art forgery ring.
+Collectors and Crooks, Carriage House, 6 PM, tickets $50 for general admission, $45 for members.This Louisiana-inspired dinner and lecture features the two experts who mounted the FBI investigation and successful prosecution of thieves forging Clementine Hunter paintings.
 They are FBI Special Agent Randolph Deaton and Tom Whitehead, longtime friend of Clementine Hunter and owner of the collection currently on exhibit.

 The Fine Art, Folk Art program series opened Feb.
 24 with Ain’t I a Woman, musical theatre portraying ex-slave and abolitionist Sojourner Truth, novelist and anthropologist Zora Neale Hurston, folk artist Clementine Hunter, whose work is featured in the Fine Art, Folk Art exhibit, and Civil Rights worker Fanny Lou Hamer.